lianfengluo/Hivery_coding_test/README.md

 ### Run
 1. Use `docker-compose up` to create and start the docker containers (It may take time to run).
 2. Endpoint will be started at http://localhost:9000.
+3. Stop just press `ctrl+c`<br>

+<b>Note: During this setup, the django project will run the migration script and load the data from `resources
+`.</b>

 ## API description